 - Supply Chain Management: Accurately monitor your supply chain performance and make quick turnaround decisions based on facts.
 This insight also allows supply chain managers to have an overview of how the company is spending its money.
 This insight also allows the managers to work together to streamline expenses they may not have seen as overlap using a traditional system.
 An effective business intelligence tool also gives you a leg up when it comes to renegotiating supply chain contracts because you are fully aware of all costs and ROI for each supplier.

 - Return Management: In every product-based business, returns are inevitable.
 Having an effective management tool allows you to better manage and monitor returns so you can improve processes and reduce the number of errors or issues your customers are having with your products.

 - Right-Sized Inventory Management: Are you able to handle a right-sized production schedule?
 ERP/WMS/BI systems are ideal for managing inventory efficiently.
-Right-sizing your inventory management allows you to decrease your overhead, reduce inventory costs, and increase inventory turnaround.
+Properly sizing your inventory management allows you to decrease your overhead, reduce inventory costs, and increase inventory turnaround.
 Need we say more?

 - Finance Focused: Along with managing inventory levels, automated purchasing, returns, and supply chain management, a sound warehouse system will also help you streamline your accounting.

-3. Focus on Facts and Metrics, Not Assumptions
+3. Supply Chain Tip #3 – Focus on Facts and Metrics, Not Assumptions

 Assumptions are all you have when you are first starting up, but once you have an established business, basing decisions on facts and actual metrics needs to be the norm.
 Surprisingly, most businesses don’t use daily measures to track success.
 If you aren’t tracking daily progress and if your teams don’t know what their KPIs for success look like on a daily, weekly and monthly basis, how can you improve and optimize your production, let alone your supply chain?